Researcher: Dr Fiona Kennedy

 - Remote patient community: patients will be recruited via online adverts and patient forums and newsletters.
 They will be able to print a record of their self-reported symptoms to take with them to medical appointments.

 They will also assess the effectiveness of the online resource through the evaluation of patient uptake, how frequently it is used over time and feedback questionnaires and interviews with the patients and clinicians involved.

 The development of an effective online support resource has the potential to increase patient empowerment: giving them more control over the management of their symptoms, improving communications with their medical team and enabling easier access to appropriate support services.

-Following larger studies to explore in greater detail the impact of the resource, the online resource may eventually be rolled out nationally, either through hospitals or support charities such as Breast Cancer Care to improve quality of life for all secondary breast cancer patients.
+Following larger studies to explore in greater detail the impact of the resource, the online resource may eventually be rolled out nationally to improve quality of life for all secondary breast cancer patients.